-In the 1960s, musicals fell out of fashion.
-The aging Berlins gracefully retired to their home on Beekman Place in midtown Manhattan.
+In the 1960s, when musicals fell out of fashion, the aging Berlins gracefully retired to their home on Beekman Place in midtown Manhattan.
 Ellin died after a series of strokes in 1988.
-Berlin followed a year later, aged 101.
+Berlin followed a year later.
+He was 101.

-But on a snowy Christmas Eve in the 1980s, a neighbor decided to celebrate by singing "White Christmas" at the Berlins' door that evening.
+But on a snowy Christmas Eve in the 1980s, a musical neighbor decided to sing "White Christmas" at the Berlins' door that evening.